 When it comes to off-grid camping, knowing how many solar panels you need to power a refrigerator is key.
 This doesn’t even include all of your other appliances and electric needs- there’s a lot to consider!

-How Does Solar Power Work in an RV?
+How Does Solar Power Work In An RV?

-Solar power is much more complicated than people initially think, especially in an RV setting.
-However, with some understanding about how much power you use in your RV on an average day, you’re well on your way to understanding solar power when camping!
+Solar power is much more complicated than you may initially think, especially in an RV setting.
+However, with some understanding of how much power you use in your RV on an average day, you’ll be well on your way to understanding solar power when camping!
 Solar power only works in an RV with the addition of a battery or two onboard your rig.

 Having an inverter and converter are also usually necessary for powering your rig with solar power.
-The solar panels get charged when your RV is parked in a sunny spot.
-This energy gets stored in your RV batteries, which is why having a reliable battery made for boondocking is always a good idea.
+The solar panels get charged when your RV is parked in a sunny spot, and the energy gets stored in the RV batteries, which is why having a reliable battery made for boondocking is always a good idea.
 It’s necessary to know how much power you use on an average day spent in your RV before you purchase solar panels, and this includes passive energy usage like your refrigerator.

 This is why purchasing portable solar panels rather than roof-mounted options can suit many campers better.
-Many newer RVs come equipped with solar energy these days, or are at least prewired for solar panels.
+Many newer RVs come equipped with solar energy these days or are at least prewired for solar panels.
 This may be a perk to many RVers, especially those hoping to power their refrigerator.

-Given that solar is a new and innovative way of powering RVs, you may be wondering what types of refrigerators run on solar power.
+Given solar is a new and innovative way of powering RVs, you may be wondering what types of refrigerators run on solar power.
 Here’s a list of some potential options to consider.

 12 Volt Refrigerator

-A 12 volt refrigerator is one of the most common types of refrigerators used in conjunction with a solar panel set up.
-You may be familiar with 12 volt power if you own a multimeter (a must for any RVer).
+A 12-volt refrigerator is one of the most common types of refrigerators used in conjunction with a solar panel setup.
+You may be familiar with 12V power if you own a multimeter (a must for any RVer).
 These fridges run on 12V power, also known as battery power- it’s essentially a simpler energy source found in your RV not every appliance is capable of running on.

-This is what makes 12 volt refrigerators valuable in an RV.
+This is what makes 12V refrigerators valuable in an RV.
 They can run off the grid with ease, using a battery’s power and therefore needing far fewer amps than a traditional 110V fridge.
 This lower amperage usage appeals to many boondockers, as it means fewer solar panels are needed overall.
 This can be especially valuable if you have a few higher-amperage appliances or electronics.

-12 volt fridges are also common in RVs- they are sometimes paired with propane capabilities, which means you get two fuel sources in one appliance.
-Make sure you have an up to date propane regulator in your rig before you try out the propane style of any two-way fridge.
+12V fridges are also common in RVs- they are sometimes paired with propane capabilities, which means you get two fuel sources in one appliance.
+Make sure you have an up-to-date propane regulator in your rig before you try out the propane style of any two-way fridge.

 110 Volt Refrigerator

 Also known as residential fridges, 110V refrigerators are more common in newer RVs these days, given their familiarity and simplicity in terms of their moving parts and abilities.
-These fridges are usually found in our own homes, and can be activated by simply plugging them in.
+These fridges are usually found in our own homes and can be activated by simply plugging them in.
 How might this work in an RV setting, especially an off-grid setting, you ask?
-You will need to have a converter installed into your RV.
+You’ll need to have a converter installed in your RV.
 But more on that later.

-A 110 volt refrigerator is often larger, with a separate freezer compartment, making it a perfect RV appliance for those of you full-timing or hosting your family of five.
+A 110V refrigerator is often larger, with a separate freezer compartment, making it a perfect RV appliance for those of you full-timing or hosting your family of five.
 Nothing wrong with more space in an RV!
 110V refrigerators are also useful in that they are less expensive to replace.
 Even getting a specialty-size fridge to fit in your existing fridge location can be cheaper than purchasing a 12V or propane fridge.

 However, the price may end up higher than you expect if you are hoping to run this style of fridge on solar panels.
 These fridges are used to running on shore power, or a standard outlet.
-This usually results in a higher amperage draw than 12 volt fridges, which can mean that you need far more solar panels than you expect.
-You will also need a reliable inverter and converter to make this fridge work off grid.
+This usually results in a higher amperage draw than 12V fridges, which can mean that you need far more solar panels than you expect.
+You will also need a reliable inverter and converter to make this fridge work off-grid.

 Portable refrigerators are also a 12V style of fridge, but you may like these options more, as they are made for a family on the go!
-This style of fridge comes with a cigarette charger style of power cord, or a 12 volt cord.
-They may also be outfitted with a more traditional 110 volt power cord, but that is obviously not what these portable beauties are designed for.
+This style of fridge comes with a cigarette charger-style power cord or a 12V cord.
+They may also be outfitted with a more traditional 110V power cord, but that’s obviously not what these portable beauties are designed for.

 You can bring portable refrigerators wherever you like, and you can even hook up some solar panels to them directly.
 This is why portable refrigerators are ideal for solar power.
 However, many of these fridges are not designed to fit where your existing RV fridge is, as they are often designed like ice coolers or ice chests.
 The lid is located on the top of the fridge rather than the front.

 These fridges aren’t made to be permanently installed anywhere- which can be a real perk!
 They can go with you on a boat or dry camping; they can also operate at odd angles and are usually durable appliances.